alexdlaird/pyngrok/docs/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 It is possible to configure the tunnel when it is created, for instance adding authentication,
-a subdomain, or other tunnel parameters `supported by ngrok <https://ngrok.com/docs#tunnel-definitions>`_.
+a subdomain, or other tunnel properties `supported by ngrok <https://ngrok.com/docs#tunnel-definitions>`_.
 These can be passed to the tunnel with the :code:`options` parameter.

 Here is an example starting :code:`ngrok` in Australia, then opening a tunnel with subdomain